 Compatibility with Drupal versions: 9 – 10

-Link to modules directory on Drupal.org: Devel.
+Link to module directory on Drupal.org: Devel

-Extensions for content creation and management
+Extensions for Content Creation and Management

 Paragraphs

-Module name: Paragraphs.
+Module name: Paragraphs

 Compatibility with Drupal versions: 9.3 – 10

-Link to modules directory on Drupal.org: Paragraphs.
+Link to module directory on Drupal.org Paragraphs

 Webform